 |

-Documentation for Venture Capital Firms
+| Documentation for Venture Capital Firms and Funding

 Sources

-Many business plans fail to raise money because of the
+Focus on the Financial Many business plans fail to raise money because of the

 orientation of the business plan, i.e., the plan focuses on the product